stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 hardly any Linux support available.

-Linux drivers like "usb-storage" or "option" (an optimized serial driver for high-speed
+Linux drivers like "usb-storage" or "option" (an optimized serial driver,

-That leaves only the problem of the mode switching from storage to modem or whatever
+All that leaves only the problem of the mode-switching, from storage to modem (or whatever

-Fortunately there are things like human reason, USB sniffing programs and "libusb".
-It is possible to eavesdrop the communication of the MS Windows driver, to isolate the command or action that triggers the mode switching and to reproduce the same thing under the rule of Linux or the BSD variants.
+Fortunately, tools like human reason, USB sniffing programs and "libusb" are at hand.
+It is possible to 'eavesdrop' the communication of the Windoze driver, to isolate the command or action that triggers the mode switching, and finally to 'replay' the same sequence under the rule of Linux or the BSD variants.

-USB_ModeSwitch makes this process easy to handle by taking the important parameters
+USB_ModeSwitch makes the process of the last step easy to handle by taking the important

-from a configuration file and doing all the initialization and communication stuff, with
+parameters from a configuration file and doing all the initialization and communication

 It is mainly used automatically - via udev events and rules - to do the switch

-usually when trying to make unknown devices work with it.
+usually when trying to make unknown devices work.

-from the source packages here unless you run into problems and need the latest version.
+from the source packages here unless you run into problems and need the very latest version.

 Please read the information on this page carefully before you go around posting questions!
 If you encounter a new device, it really helps to understand the principle of what is happening, which in turn makes it easier to find out about the switching command and to add a new config entry.